 Firstly, it has a lot of flexibility when it comes to searching for influences.
 In fact, it’s the best of all of the blogger outreach tools in this respect.
 In a very intuitive UI, you can filter results by several key points.
 These include the services on offer and what contact details are available.
 You can also set thresholds for key metrics, like monthly views.
 You can use this search function to create a list of influencers to connect with about a promotion you’re running with some online competition software for example.

 The email features are strong too.
 You can create your own templates to send out.
 When you find a lead you’d like to contact, their details populate automatically.
 This makes reaching out to bloggers a matter of a few clicks.
 You can also automate this so that a set number of emails go out per day.

-For me there are a couple of blogger outreach tools here.
+If you’re serious about making money blogging you should invest in some blogger outreach software.
+There are a couple of blogger outreach tools here.
 We’ll discount the two more expensive platforms for now, as they’re probably surplus to many readers’ needs.
 At a more moderate price, I was really impressed with both GroupHigh and Ninja Outreach.
 I’d also like to give BuzzStream another special mention.
-At such a low price, it could be a great way to kick of your influencer marketing journey.
+At such a low price, it could be a great way to kick off your influencer marketing journey.

 For more useful tools for online business owners, check out our guide to the best landing page builders, and social media plugins.
 You might also want to check out our roundup of the best social proof notification software.

 Hope you like our content.
 If you feel you have a solution that should be on this list, shoot us an email.
 We want to make our articles as comprehensive as possible.